lizard-53/Red-Team-Journey/README.md

-# Red-Team-Journey
+# Red-Team-Journey 🚩

-This repo will be my first public repository and will track my journey towards building a career as a red-team professional.
+Welcome to my journal where I'll be tracking my progress on my journey to become a red-team professional.

+🎯 Objectives:
+    -  Build real-world exerience through home-labs and projects.
+    -  Document & share my progress to assist others on the same pathway.
+    -  Showcase my skills and commitment to potential employers.